bshlgrs/data-structure-composer/README.md

 ## Todo list:

-- fix the SingleMethodImplOptions
+immediate:

+- implement dominance frontiers
+- Handle parameterized data structures

+then:

 - Write Scalacheck tests to test that my parser can invert my toString methods
-- Handle combining data structures
-- Handle parameterized data structures
 - Parse ADT descriptions
 - Choose fastest data structure combination for a simple ADT
     - initially, this can be done without the ability to introspect on what data structure is doing the work